Learning Today for Tomorrow's Opportunities.

 School Satisfaction Surveys

 The School Satisfaction Survey process was new to Southwest Horizon School Division and was approved by the Board of Trustees in the 2010/2011 school year.
 Waskada and Souris School were surveyed in 2010/11.
 Deloraine, Pierson and Melita School were surveyed in 2011/2012.
+Hartney and Wawanesa were surveyed in 2012/2013.
 All these results are now posted to our website.

-For the 2012/2013 school year Hartney School and Wawanesa School are being surveyed and their results will be posted when available ....... read more
+For the 2013/2014 school year we will go back to Waskada and Souris School to carry out new surveys and their results will be posted when available ....... read more

 Your Input Requested - Division Priorities